From equality to diversity -- bottom-up approach for hierarchy growth: Discussion and Conclusions

-Stationary values of $\left<h\right>$, $h_{max}$ and $E_{tot}/N$, increase with $\mu$ and decrease with $\gamma$.
-Opposite behaviour is observed for $N_0/N$ while the average number of agent followers i.e. the system branching factor $\kappa$ is increasing with $\mu$ and is a non monotonous function of $\gamma$.
-It is intriguing that for $\gamma=1$ we need a big number of initial followers $\mu>5$ to have the final branching ratio $\kappa > 1$.
-The scaling ratio $\lambda$ of agent distribution $N_h$ increases with the parameter $\mu$, i.e. a higher system temperature corresponds to a larger number of new followers of every promoted agent.
+The stationary values of $\left<h\right>$, $h_{max}$ and $E_{tot}/N$, increase with $\mu$ and decrease with $\gamma$.
+The fraction of nodes at the ground level exhibits the opposite behaviour, namely decreasing with $\mu$ and increasing with $\gamma$.
+To better understand the collective nature of the promotions, we calculate the branching factor $\kappa$, defined as the average number of followers of the agent.
+As expected, it increases with $\mu$, but it is worth noting that a significant number of initial followers ($\mu>5$) is required to reach a branching factor $\kappa>1$.
+Interestingly, it shows a non-monotonic relationship with $\gamma$.
+For $\gamma<1$ there is almost no change in $\kappa$, while for $1<\gamma<100$ we observe rapid increase in the branching factor, but it saturates around the value of $1$ for $\gamma\approx 100$.

-The hierarchy exists also when promoted agents do not gain followers and there are no links in the system ($\mu=0$).
-Then the scaling ratio of agent distribution is $\lambda =\left(1+\gamma\right)^{-1}$ and the average hierarchy level is $\left<h\right>=1/\gamma $.
-Since the last value is lower than for the case $\mu>0$ thus interactions between individuals represented by links and leading to collective promotions amplify the hierarchy growth.
+Hierarchical structures persist even when there are no followers ($\mu=0$).
+In this case, the scaling ratio becomes $\lambda =\left(1+\gamma\right)^{-1}$ and the average hierarchy level becomes $\left<h\right>=1/\gamma $.
+Since this value is lower than for $\mu>0$ it leads to the conclusion that collective promotions reinforce hierarchy growth.

-In our previous work \cite{pre} we considered models of growing hierarchical networks from the top to the bottom, where newcomers tried to situate themselves as close as possible to the highest level according to limited knowledge about current network structure.
-We showed that the availability of the information can limit the hierarchy growth.
-The considered here emergence scenario from the bottom to the top seems to be more robust, i.e. new levels do not appear in the system only if the ratio between the number of degradations $d$ and the number of promotions $n$ is close to the system size $N$.
+In our previous work \citep{pre} we examined models of hierarchical networks that grow from the top down, where newcomers seek positions close to the highest level based on limited knowledge of the network structure.
+We found that the availability of information could constrain the growth of the hierarchy.
+The bottom-up emergence scenario considered here appears to be more robust, with new levels only ceasing to appear when the ratio of degradations to promotions approaches the size of the system.